mbridak/renfield/README.md

 ## Danger

-- There is currently no need to look at this.
-- No need to download this.
-- Certainly do not run this.

 This will be the Not1MM contest data aggregation server.

-Currently it is just just a bunch of sadness.
+It's currently not feature complete.

 ## Recent Changes

-- [Epoch] And then there was light.
+- [25.9.25] Got it generating Cabrillo files.
+Working thru each contest plugin now.

 ## The Idea